 Many feel eminent domain erodes property rights and removes liberties.
 It is expensive, requiring administrative and legal costs that are ultimately paid for by electric users.
-And compensation fails to consider personal preferences, family history, and community bonds, Hladik continued.
+Compensation fails to consider personal preferences, family history, and community bonds.